hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 patient de-identification requirements.
 For more information, please refer to their webpage<sup>3</sup>.

-**Inclusion criteria**: People who got diagnosed with aNSLC (ICD-9 162.x or ICD-10 C34x or C39.9) from 01 January 2011, to 30 December 2022 from
+**Inclusion criteria**: People who got diagnosed with aNSCLC (ICD-9 162.x or ICD-10 C34x or C39.9) from 01 January 2011, to 30 December 2022
-Flatiron Health network.
+from Flatiron Health network.

 1. Index date is date of aNSCLC diagnosis.